 - I can sit up in it, without bending my back.
 Bonus!

 - The bag that the Vango Banshee comes in is awesome.
 It has a wide drawstring bag and can be squeezed into different shapes to fit your tent back into.

 - The khaki green colour is great camouflage for wild camping trips (if you don’t want to be spotted).

 - It’s good in windy conditions, the aerodynamic design, plus guy ropes to secure it in place.

 - It’s super speedy to pitch, perfect in the dark or the rain!

 What don’t I love about the tent?

 - For a 2-man tent, it’s not that light to take on long-distance hiking trips (once you factor in the rest of the gear you have to carry).
 For my recent Jurassic Coast multi-day hike I swapped my Vango Banshee for a smaller and lighter 1-man tent.

-- The clips, fitting the inner sheet to the outer sheet are a pain to get off with cold hands (even when they aren’t cold it’s tricky).
-This is why I’ve now left them attached, as per comments above.
+- The clips, fitting the inner sheet to the outer sheet of the tent are a pain to get off with cold hands (even when they aren’t cold it’s tricky).
+This is why I’ve now left them attached, as per suggestions above.

 Would I recommend the Vango Banshee 200?